 GVFVS was established in 1983 as a nonprofit corporation to provide services to victims of family violence and sexual assault in Gonzales, Guadalupe, Karnes, and Wilson Counties of Texas.
 Funding in the first year of operation was $39,000.00 received from the Texas Health and Human Services Commission (HHSC).
 The original shelter was a leased two-bedroom frame house.
 In 1985, a former nursing home was purchased as a permanent home for the shelter.
 The following year, through the generosity of the community, the debt on the shelter and property was retired.
 For several years, staff consisted of an Executive Director, House Manager, and a host of volunteers.
 In 1984, shelter and services were provided to 629 women and children.

 Over the years, GVFVS has grown in our capacity to serve victims of crime.
-Our staff consists of an Executive Director, Assistant Director/Shelter Manager, Legal Advocate, Case Manager/Children’s Advocate, Grant Administrator/Outreach Specialist, Data Manager, Sexual Assault Advocate, and Volunteer Coordinator.
+Our staff consists of an Executive Director, Assistant Director/Shelter Manager, Legal Advocate, Case Manager/Children’s Advocate, Community Engagement Specialist, Data Manager, and Sexual Assault Advocate.
 Part-time support staff members cover nights, weekends, and holidays to ensure that the shelter is staffed 24/7 to meet client’s needs.